 Please rate and leave us some feedback as this helps us improve and reach more marketers.

-– Hi everyone, welcome to HubShots, episode 186.
-In this episode we chat about using behavioral targeting on HubSpot popup forms, plus we ponder whether you should show ads to existing customers.
-You’re listening to Asia Pacific’s number one HubSpot focused podcast, where we discuss HubSpot tips, tricks, strategies and features for growing your sales marketing results.
-My name’s Ian Jacob, found with me is Craig Bailey from XEN Systems.
-How are ya Craig?
+– Hi everyone.
+Welcome to HubShots episode 196.
+In this episode, we chat about HubSpot’s Not Another State of Marketing report, plus tweaks to Blog SEO and how to get free Moz SEO training.
+You’re listening to Asia Pacific’s number one HubSpot focus podcast where we discuss HubSpot tips, tricks and strategies for growing your sales and marketing results.
+My name is Ian Jacob from Search And Be Found and with me is Craig Bailey from Zen Systems.
+How are you Craig?

 – That’s right.